 You know the drill by now.
 Hand Sanitiser.
 Mask up.
 Surgical style face masks are now widely available in kids sizes and these are likely the most practical for travel without easy access to washing facilities for cloth masks.
 Even little kids can likely be convinced to wear a mask for the excitement of a plane ride after such a long break.

 Check, check, then check again what the travel rules are for departure and destination.
 Pretty much everyone travelling interstate (& definately internationally) will require a covid test and definately proof of vaccination status.

 There's a helpful article here from the folks at Jetstar about travelling to/from Australia https://www.jetstar.com/au/en/help/articles/travel-requirements-to-and-from-australia

 Another great insight about the recent opening of the QLD border https://holidayswithkids.com.au/qld-border/

 As always check the national and/or interstate regulations for up to date requirements for entry and exit.

-If you don’t have an extra-large diaper/nappy bag or backpack that will hold a changing pad, invest in one.
+Invest in an extra-large nappy bag or backpack that will hold everything.
 It will save your life and maybe the sanity of your fellow passengers.
 If your children are old enough, they’ll be super proud to carry their own little backpacks.